Moodupriya/landing-page/README.md

 landing page is webpage which i represented my ways of achieving happiness.
 I created this page using HTML and CSS.

-here is the code :
+here is the preview of page :

 <!DOCTYPE html>
 <html lang="en">